API Reference

 }

-The retrieveDataFromRemoteSource() method retrieves data stored on a remote Kameleoon server using the specified key.
-This method supports retrieving data previously stored via the Data API.
+The retrieveDataFromRemoteSource() method retrieves data stored on a remote Kameleoon server with the specified key.
+This method supports retrieving data previously stored through the Data API.
 Use this for quick storage and retrieval of large data volumes for visitors.

-This asynchronous mechanism requires a callback function for server call completion.
+This asynchronous mechanism requires a callback function when the server call completes.

 Arguments